 Both are leading a modern wave to make sustainability more than a marketing afterthought.
-And both have chosen OAS showers from Orbital Systems to protect natural resources and save money, while offering guests the best shower they've likely ever had.
+And both have chosen Orbital Showers from Orbital Systems to protect natural resources and save money, while offering guests the best shower they've likely ever had.

 "Sustainability wasn't a conscious strategy on our part," says Kirsten Aggersborg, PR and Communications Manager for Guldsmeden Hotels.
 "We've been doing it since the beginning, without really talking about it."